Ziang-Lu/Design-Patterns/3-Structural Patterns/3-Decorator Pattern/Decorator Pattern.md

 **Stackable: You can add decorators on decorators on decorators …… to further increase the provided functionalities.**

 <img src="https://github.com/Ziang-Lu/Design-Patterns/blob/master/3-Structural%20Patterns/3-Decorator%20Pattern/decorator_pattern.png?raw=true" witdh="500px">

+*Note that since for `Decorator`, we are forwarding the request from the client to the `Component` it's decorating, we are actually in some sense using Delegation Pattern here*

 <br>